nathan-wooo/sportsbetting-tracker/README.md

 promoting it, I think it's becoming a problem in many people's lives.
 My hope is that if people start tracking their bets on an application like this, some may realize how much money they're really losing and decide to seek help in order to quit.

+### User Story

+- As a user, I want to be able to add a bet
+(including date, the actual bet, amount staked, odds, and whether I won or lost that bet) to a list of my bets.
+- As a user, I want to be able to view the total amount of money I won/lost.
+- As a user, I want to be able to view my total number of wins and losses.
+- As a user, I want to be able to view my largest win and largest loss.
+- As a user, I want to be able to view the list of all my bets.